viewstools/docs/README.md

 saved as .view.js file.

-If on some point you decide you don't need ViewsDX anymore you can always use generated components .view.js files in another Javascript environment.
+If on some point you decide you don't need ViewsDX anymore you can always use generated components located in .view.js files without rewriting any code.

 ### Variable === embedded View
 Each View filename can be used as an variable from within another View.